Connect to a directory service

 Imported attributes are synchronized regularly

 The software synchronizes the information it caches for directory service users with the directory service every 12 hours.
-If the software discovers that a user is no longer an object in the directory service, it classifies the user as abandoned.
+If a user is no longer an object in the directory service, the user is considered abandoned.
 You can view this information in the Information view for the user.

 To create a directory junction